Meet Our 2024-25 Team!

 ecardona@francophoneschool.org

-I have over 20 years of experience working with children.
-Throughout my career, I have dedicated my time and efforts to setting children up for success both in and out of school.
-I am passionate about creating an environment that fosters the learning, growth, and development of young people.
-I believe that After School Programs can help children find their purpose, realize their potential, and make a positive impact on the world.
-My goal is to help children reach their full potential by providing them with the tools they need to succeed.
-I am deeply committed to creating a better future for the next generation and ensuring that these programs are available to as many young people as possible.
-I truly believe that these initiatives have the power to change lives and create a brighter tomorrow.
-In my free time, I love to immerse myself in books, spend time with my family, and donate produce to Oakland’s unsheltered community.
+Erika has over 20 years of experience working with children.
+Throughout her career, she has dedicated her time and efforts to setting children up for success both in and out of school.
+She is passionate about creating an environment that fosters the learning, growth, and development of young people.
+Erika believes that After School Programs help children find their purpose, realize their potential, and make a positive impact on the world.
+Her goal is to help children reach their full potential by providing them with the tools they need to succeed.
+She is deeply committed to creating a better future for the next generation and ensuring that these programs are available to as many young people as possible.
+She believes that these initiatives have the power to change lives and create a brighter tomorrow.
+In her free time, Erika loves to immerse herself in books, spend time with her family, and donate produce to Oakland’s unsheltered community.

 Blanca Bustamante-Zamora— BASC Manager